Ceci-Aguilera/react_django_boilerplate/Readme.md

     git clone https://github.com/Ceci-Aguilera/react_django_boilerplate.git
     ```

-1. Configure the environment variables for Django:
+1. Copy a default configuration of the environment variables for Django:
     ```bash
     cp django_backend/django_backend/settings/example_env django_backend/django_backend/settings/.env
     ```
-1. (optional) Edit the values in the previous file that was copy to create a custom config.
+1. (optional) Edit the values in the previous file that was copied to create a custom config.
 Note that the one set by default should work just fine for development.

 1. Set up the database.
-In this case the one in use is PostgreSQL.
-Assuming that PostgreSQL is already installed in the OS, and that the needed configurations for PostgreSQL are done, create a database and user using the credentials specified in the __django_backend/django_backend/settings/.env__ file that was just created/edited.
+In this case the one in use by default is PostgreSQL.
+Assuming that PostgreSQL is already installed in the OS, and that the needed configurations for PostgreSQL to run in the OS are done, create a database and an user using the credentials specified in the __django_backend/django_backend/settings/.env__ file that was just created/edited.
 __Note:__ To now how to install and configure PostgreSQL, see the [Useful Links](#useful_links) section of this documentation.

 1. Change the default settings.py file in use from docker to development.
 To do this, go to the file __django_backend/django_backend/settings/\_\_init\_\_.py__ and modify the line